NiklasMWeber/NiklasMWeber.github.io/_pages/material.md

 ## Material

-Over the course of the last years as a student and researcher in mathematics, quantitative finance and machine learning I stumbled across many interesting problems and decided it might be worh sharing my notes, thoguhts, slides or code in case more people are interested.
-Feel free to contact me if you want to discuss anything and make sure to check out the website of my dear friend and fellow PhD student [Niklas Walter](niklaswalter.github.io) whose website contains more fascinating content.
+Over the course of the last years as a student and researcher in mathematics, quantitative finance and machine learning I stumbled across many interesting topics and decided it might be worth sharing my notes, thoughts, slides or code in case more people are interested.
+Feel free to contact [me]() if you want to discuss anything and make sure to check out the website of my dear friend and fellow PhD student [Niklas Walter](niklaswalter.github.io) whose website contains more fascinating content.

 * **Optiver's Hungry Ant**
-in *Proceedings of the 40th International Conference on Machine Learning*
+a brainteaser that was part of Optiver's recruiting process recently.
 [<i class="fas fa-file-pdf"></i> article](https://arxiv.org/pdf/2301.11647.pdf){: .btn}  [<i class="fab fa-github"></i> code](https://github.com/LinusBleistein/SigLasso){: .btn}  [<i class="fab fa-google"></i> colab](https://colab.research.google.com/drive/1u7cPvjooGWKv9EaVmdlKSyv5RJoN6Uuq?usp=sharing)